 - The dawn of the Mon' s legacy

 The Mon legacy was wiped off by the abolishment of Burmese court during the occupation of England.
 After gaining independence, the new rulers of Mien background started a campaign to finish off local Mon feudal tradition and later adopted the name of Myanma.
 To make the matter worst, the new rulers denied the Mons their autonomy for the sake of the national uniformity based largely on the Mien legacy.

-- Pyu vs Barma
+- Pyu vs Burmese identity

-Until recently, Ramana-desa was better known to the outside world as Burma.
+Until recently, Ramana-Desa was better known to the outside world as Burma.
 It was based on the fact that the Burmese, speaker of Tibeto-Burman tongue were the Majority of the country.
 This classification by language has its own short fall and leads to the recent confusion between Burma and Mienma identity.
-Early in the formation of Ramana-desa, it is quite understood that the Barma people who was the majority of Burma were not of Pyu, let alone of Mien stock.
+Early in the formation of Ramana-Desa, it is quite understood that the Barma people who was the majority of Burma were not of Pyu ethnicity, let alone of Mien stock.
 As we had seen the Barma identity came from the word "Brahman", another Sanskrit classification due to the high concentration of Brahmans in the region.
-Going back in time, we had argued that Burma, was basically the country of the descendant of the Tians or the Jins, and the Naga people of the Irrawati Basin (Kamboja Desa: The exploit of Funan: Tien Souen or the country of Brahmans).
+Going back in time, we had argued that Burma, was basically the country of the descendant of the Tians or the Jins, and the naga people of the Irrawati Basin (Kamboja Desa: The exploit of Funan: Tien Souen or the country of Brahmans).
 The diversion also created the split of the indigenous tribesmen into the northern Shan people, speaking of the Tai-Kadai language, and the southern Barma people, speaking the Burmese language of today.

 - The Mien Country